qmlbook/qmlbook/docs/ch08-felgo/felgo.rst

 .. figure:: images/messaging-stage-3.png
     :scale: 50%

 The text is shown using the `AppText <https://felgo.com/doc/felgo-apptext/>`_ element, that ensures that the size of the text is device independent.
 The ``AppText`` relies on the application's `Theme <https://felgo.com/doc/felgo-theme/>`_.
-Each Felgo application has a theme, and inside the ``Theme`` object, the global styling styling options for the application are found.
+Each Felgo application has a theme, and inside the ``Theme`` object, the global styling options for the application are found.
 In the code above we use ``Theme.tintColor`` for the primary color and ``Theme.contentPadding`` for the system dependent padding size.
 By default, the ``Theme`` ensures a native look and feel across platforms.

 Sending Messages
 ----------------